fygar256/general-assembler-axx/README.md

 Prefix hexadecimal numbers with '0x'.

-Please prefix floating point float (32bit) with '0f'.
+Floating point float (32bit) should be prefixed with '0f'.

-Please prefix floating point double (float 64bit) with '0d'.
+Floating point double (float 64bit) should be prefixed with '0d'.

 ### MIPS example